 – 78% of Nicky Barmby (Middlebrough to Everton, £5.75m)

 – Sasa Curcic and change (Bolton to Aston Villa, £4m)

-Remarkably, Gianfranco Zola didn’t play any top-flight football until he was 23 years old having spent the first five years of his profession career playing for Serie C sides Nuorese and Torres, both located on Zola’s native Sardinia.
+Remarkably, Gianfranco Zola didn’t play any top-flight football until he was 23 years old, having spent the first five years of his professional career playing for Serie C sides Nuorese and Torres, both located in Zola’s native Sardinia.